sparckles/Robyn/README.md

-  -h, --help            show this help message and exit --processes PROCESSES : allows you to choose the number of parallel processes --workers WORKERS : allows you to choose the number of workers --dev DEV : this flag gives the option to enable hot reloading or not
+  -h, --help            show this help message and exit --processes PROCESSES : allows you to choose the number of parallel processes --workers WORKERS : allows you to choose the number of workers --dev DEV : this flag gives the option to enable hot reloading or not and also sets the default log level to debug --log-level LEVEL : this flag allows you to set the log level
 ```